Sadamingh/SereneField3/Blog/drafts/markdowns/Posted/Data_Science_Experiments_1.md

 #### (8) The Problem of Experiments

 It would be nice if we could observe the same units and how they behave in each experimental condition, but we can not do that because we can only observe their response in a single condition.
-So the conterfactual part is the hypothetical and unobservable value of a unit's response in a condition to which they were not assigned because counterfactuals can not be observed.
+So the counterfactual part is the hypothetical and unobservable value of a unit's response in a condition to which they were not assigned because counterfactuals can not be observed.
 Therefore, a proxy is required.

 The solution for this problem is that we assign different units to different conditions and compare their responses.
 Ideally, the only difference between the units in each condition is the fact that they are in different conditions, so we want the units to be as homogeneous as possible and this will help facilitate casual influence.
 Commonly, this can be achieved typically by **randomizator**.